Nemours Biomedical Research

 The Center for Pediatric Traumatic Stress is codirected by Nancy Kassam-Adams, PhD, at Children’s Hospital of Philadelphia and Anne Kazak, PhD, ABPP, at Nemours/Alfred I. duPont Hospital for Children.

-Board-certified by the American Board of Professional Psychology, Tim Wysocki, PhD, ABPP, has been with Nemours since 1992 as a pediatric psychologist and researcher.
-His roles include chief of the Division of Psychology and Psychiatry (1997-2004), director of the Center for Pediatric Psychology Research (1992-2013) and chair of two Nemours Institutional Review Boards (2000-present).
+Board certified by the American Board of Professional Psychology, Dr. Wysocki has been with Nemours since 1992 as a pediatric psychologist and researcher.
+His roles include chief of the Division of Psychology and Psychiatry (1997-2004), director of the Center for Pediatric Psychology Research (1992 to 2013) and chair of two Nemours Institutional Review Boards from 2000 to present.
 He is president-elect of the Society of Pediatric Psychology.

 Chief, Division of Neurology